qwmichael/Contract/README.md

     $ git clone https://github.com/qwmichael/Contract

     ```
 5. Once the project is cloned into the system.
-You need to run install all the dependencies for this project:
+You need to install all the dependencies for this project:

     ```sh
     $ cd Contract